marcussyeo/DSA4264-Text-Group-3/docs/data.md

 # Data

 This section describes the datasets used and key preprocessing decisions.
-The goal is not only to ensure data quality, but to justify how the data supports a scalable and valid framework for curriculum–job alignment.
+The objective is to ensure data quality while supporting a scalable and valid framework for curriculum–job alignment.

 ---

-## Data Cleaning and Preprocessing
+## Data Overview

-Refer to the Appendix on the detailed step list of the data cleaning.

 ### NUSMods